 A strong desire for the primary and/or secondary sex characteristics of another gender

-These two are pretty well paired, this is physical dysphoria as I defined it above.
-The person finds discomfort with aspects of their body which are a result of their sex at birth, or may even be their sex at birth.
+These two are pretty well paired.
+This is physical dysphoria as previously defined.
+The person finds discomfort with aspects of their body which are a result of their sex at birth.

 A strong desire to be of another gender